-Students Tested: Grades 9-12 When Tested: Jan.
+When Tested: Jan.
 March (Writing only), May-June.

-Type of Assessment: Achievement/Criterion-referenced Purpose: The SOLs for Virginia public schools describe the Commonwealth's expectations for student learning and achievement High School End of Course SOL tests are administered to measure student skill proficiency in the four core subject areas (Reading/Writing, Math, Science, History/Social Science).
-The SOL test results are used to determine VA accreditation status for individual schools and divisions, high school verified credit and the Annual Measurable Objectives (AMO) status for individual schools and divisions as outlined in the Every Students Succeeds Act .
+Purpose: The SOLs for Virginia public schools describe the Commonwealth's expectations for student learning and achievement High School End of Course SOL tests are administered to measure student skill proficiency in the four core subject areas (Reading/Writing, Math, Science, History/Social Science).
+The SOL test results are used to determine VA accreditation status for individual schools and divisions, high school verified credit and the Annual Measurable Objectives (AMO) status for individual schools and divisions as outlined in the Every Students

+Succeeds Act.